 My sisters, Dang on the left, Lenlen on the right.

 Going around was always easy as AC (auto calesa) was every present.
 All the streets then were two-way.
 We would always experience gridlock during the pre-Christmas shopping rush.
-The old San Pedro Church, who can ever forget those.
+The old San Pedro Church, who can ever forget that.
 It had that musty and dusty smell.
 Sundays were always to be there, my Mom was kind of a devout Catholic.
 With my dad was always by the door, when he had the time to go to church.
 Most times, it was always at work at the Valgoson’s motor pool at Bajada, where you now have the Pitrade building.
 Bajada that time, traffic was a trickle, not much was there, besides, it was already considered far.
 Sunday walk was always like this, church, then to Merco at San Pedro, or any of those small restos kung nagatipid.
 There was one store, Bustamante Jewelry who I thought, why was always closed.
 Forgot that when we passed by, it was always on a Sunday, Lol.

 There were a few choices on grocery shopping, there was Me Hang, and right across it was Davao Grocery, and walks ahead was Ping’s, which was in front of Aldevinco.
 Malls were none existent, just a few department stores here and there.
 I remember Ilustre was pretty desolate, and the opening of Gaisano Ilustre in the late 70s, designed by Architect Manuel Chiew was pretty much the talk of the town.
 Eating out too was limited, mostly Chinese restaurants and a few Filipino.
 When somebody had a birthday, we would always go to the International Restaurant.
 This probably influence me in my later years, I would always gravitate to the familiar, the tried and tested.